lamarwhitej/rst/OsaDEPLOY.md

     - rerun playbook

-OpenStack Installation (__RIGHT HERE__ Ala Add estimate times so people will know, approximate time since these take more time than other commands)
+OpenStack Installation (__RIGHT HERE__ Ala Add estimate times so people will know since these take more time than other commands)
 -----------------------

 move to openstack-ansible repository: